datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 {: .sql}

 The **AS** keyword itself is optional.
 You can just put the name of the new column, but using the **AS** keyword adds clarity.
-Creating column names in this way is reffered to as adding an alias.
+Creating column names in this way is referred to as adding an alias.
 This may seem a bit strange for columns which had no real name in the first place, but the point is, you can give any table column name an alias to be used in the output rather than the original.